music-notation-swift/music-notation/README.md

 # music-notation

-This is a **work in progress**, Cross-Platform Music Notation API written in Swift.
+Cross-Platform Music Notation API written in Swift.
 It is written so that it can be used in most any operating system, such as iOS, macOS, tvOS.
 Windows & Linux is aspirational at this point, but since the plan is to eschew all dependencies, this should not be much of a stretch.
 This library is being created with the goal of having 0 dependencies; not even Foundation.

 `music-notation` is meant to implement the model and controller layers, which understands how music notation works.
 It will have no render capabilities, nor input/output.
 Those functionalities will be implemented in add-on packages.